The Demographic Transition Revisited:

 Asian and African peoples from the limitations of traditional

-agriculture, hunting, or fishing and coincided with the start
+agriculture, hunting, or fishing and coincided with the start of

-seem ready to believe in prosperity.
+to believe in prosperity.
 They adjust family-size targets

 accordingly.